hrbrmstr/voteogram/README.md

 ### TODO

--   House cartogram generator
+-   <strike>House cartogram generator</strike>
 -   `htmlwidget` version
--   Colors for "not voting" & "present"
+-   Colors for <strike>"vacant"</strike>, not voting" & "present"
--   Carto theme
+-   Make a `votecarto` theme
--   Ability to retrieve votes from ProPublica.
+-   Add in ability to retrieve votes from ProPublica.

 The following functions are implemented: